naming-convention/naming-convention-guides/docs/CONTRIBUTING.md

 ## Minor Edits

 For minor edits (e.g. fixing formatting, typo, etc.), we recommend using `Edit on GitHub` link on every page which redirects you to the respective page on GitHub.
-It it's your first time editing, Github may ask you to fork the repo.
+If it's your first time editing, Github may ask you to fork the repo.
 After you apply the changes, please create a pull request.

 ## Major Edits